skalarproduktraum/phd-thesis/chapters/eye-tracking.md

 ### Gaze-based object tracking

 At the end of [Introduction to Visual Processing], in [Object tracking with support of the visual system] we have already introduced the idea to utilise the power of the human visual system to follow objects for the purpose of tracking them.
 Such a system would fall into the category of gaze-contingent interaction.
 Furthermore, it would go beyond what is proposed in e.g. [@bruder2019], in the sense that it would need to handle multi-timepoint images on-the-fly, and combine it with an extension of the Radial Pursuit technique presented in [@piumsomboon2017].
-See [track2track: Eye Tracking for Cell Tracking] for details.
+See [Bionic Tracking: Using Eye Tracking for Cell Tracking] for details.

 ### Robust Pupil Segmentation